Dualities from dualities in 2d $\mathcal{N}=(0,2)$: with one antisymmetric

 When we twist this WZ model with the $R$ symmetry assignment discussed above we see that the 4d superfield $\Sigma_1$, in the antisymmetric representation of $\SU(4)$ splits into a chiral and a Fermi, denoted respectively as $\Phi_1$ and $\Psi_1$ above, that are singlets under the surviving $\SU(2)$ flavor symmetry.
 The components that survive in the 4d superfields $\Sigma_{2,\dots,5}$ are the 2d chirals $\Phi_{2,\dots,5}$ while the 4d superfield $\Sigma_6$ becomes the 2d Fermi $\Psi_2$.
 One can also check that the first term in (\ref{WCSAKI}) does not survive in 2d while the other four terms in (\ref{WCSAKI}) reconstruct the 2d superpotential (\ref{guess}).

 We proceed by checking the anomaly matching of the global symmetries.
-The charges of the field of the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flipped}), are
+The charges of the fields in the electric and in the dual LG theory, including the flipper $\psi_A$ in (\ref{flipped}), are

 The anomalies of the global symmetries are given by

 and we checked that they match across the dual phases.

 We conclude our analysis by providing a derivation of the duality from the elliptic genus.
 The identity that we want to prove in this case is